psychemedia/storytelling-notes/butterball.md

 "Good day," said she.

-"God bless you, " said Buttercup's mother.
+"God bless you," said Buttercup's mother.

 "Isn't your Buttercup at home to-day?" asked the hag.

 "No, that be isn't.
 He's out in the wood with his father, shooting ptarmigan."

-"Plague take it," said the hag, " for I had such a nice little silver knife I wanted to give him.
+"Plague take it," said the hag, "for I had such a nice little silver knife I wanted to give him.

 "Pip, pip! here I am," said Buttercup under the kneading-trough, and out he came.